techandsoftware/teletext/README.md

 Switching out of boxed mode on a page without boxed characters fails to show the page in Chrome.
 This is an SVG bug in Chrome: https://bugs.chromium.org/p/chromium/issues/detail?id=1138917

-Arabic script isn't rendered correctly.
+Arabic script isn't rendered correctly as the characters aren't joined.

 # Credits